 And this is perhaps the greatest concern over tech in school: at a time when you’re acutely conscious of your own position in the social hierarchy, having a $400 piece of tech strapped to your wrist or a flip phone in your pocket may serve as a constant reminder of where you stand.

 You can see this dynamic play out on YouTube, where tweens with gleaming orthodontia shyly show off their new Apple Watches, as commenters line up to call them spoiled brats.
 In one video, a British blond boy who looks to be about seven or eight years old quietly opens an Apple Watch package.
 “What perfect packaging from Apple,” the boy’s father gushes behind the camera as his son shyly models his baby blue watch.
 “He’s gonna get beaten up at school for that,” one commenter wrote, while another said, “When I was 8 years old I had a Toy Story watch.”

 In the U.S., Apple Watches still aren’t trendy enough to be viewed as a legitimate nuisance in schools: “I’ve seen some among teenagers, but they haven’t really caught on,” said Jim Taylor, author of the book Raising Generation Tech.
 “I think kids are living on Snapchat and Instagram, and [on the Apple Watch] you can’t engage with those as much.”
 The fact that they’re still wildly expensive — an Apple Watch Series 3 with GPS and connectivity costs $409 — also significantly curbs their popularity.

 But in some adolescent (and even younger) social circles, expensive matters.
 “I had a few students last year with FitBits.
-They all wanted Apple Watches,” said Elana Kuflik, who taught second grade and now teaches kindergarten at a Manhattan private school.
+They all wanted Apple Watches,” said a former second-grade teacher who now teaches kindergarten at a Manhattan private school.
 “They love everything technology.
 Particularly if it’s an Apple product.”